NRKirby/DevPodcasts/README.md

 DevPodcasts is a directory of podcasts for software developers.

-Initially built as part of an [Open University](https://www.open.ac.uk) final project in 2017.
+Built as part of an [Open University](https://www.open.ac.uk) final project in 2017.

 ## Built With